AniketPaul1592/simple_standards/README.md

 # react-using-nextjs

-This Project is to implement a Web-App with movie details using Next.JS
+This Project is to implement a Web-App using Next.JS